sunsided/stm32f3disco-led-roulette/README.md

       the sensor readings and hands them over to [serial-sensors](https://github.com/sunsided/serial-sensors) for further shenanigans.

+Led ring shenanigans:

+- The accelerometer is used to have the downwards facing LED light up.
+- The magnetometer is used to determine a heading.
+If the device is pointed away from north, the light wheel will turn in the appropriate direction.
+If the device faces north, the lights will flash.

 ## Bin features

 The sensors are set up to provide data at up to 400 Hz, which can make debugging complicated.